 To complement its policy reform efforts, Landesa works to advance public education about land rights.
 Through mass media campaigns, innovative storytelling practices, and community organizing initiatives, Landesa aims to influence cultural and behavioral norms.
 Underlying this work is a key insight that guides the organization: While legislative and regulatory reform can help to secure land rights, systems-level change can occur only when citizens understand and appreciate those rights.

 King Philanthropies supports Landesa’s work in three countries.

 In Liberia, Landesa is providing technical assistance to the government on implementation of the Land Rights Act, which became law in 2018.
 Landesa also works with civil society organizations in Liberia to raise awareness of land rights reform and to encourage participation by women and young people in the land reform process.

 In Myanmar, Landesa is advising the government as it carries out an ambitious land rights reform program.
 Along with making changes to national policy, the program involves allocating land to previously landless citizens and returning land to farmers whose property was seized during a period of military rule that ended in 2011.

 In Tanzania, Landesa is conducting an array of activities, including research on youth land rights, pursuit of larger-scale funding from multilateral institutions, and the launch of a smartphone app that assists users with land issues.

-A man walks along a footpath outside of village in Ayeyarwady Region, Myanmar.
+A man walks along a footpath outside of a village in Ayeyarwady region, Myanmar.
 Photo: Landesa

 Women buy and sell produce at a roadside market in Bong County, Liberia.
 Photo: Landesa